scottnon/robo_realsense/README.md

 ```
 rs-enumerate-devices
 ```
-Run the example python script to see the data stream from the RealSense camera:
+Install the Python dependencies, then run the example python script to see the data stream from the RealSense camera:
 ```
+pip install pyrealsense2
 python3 desktop_stream.py
 ```
+If you get any other `module not found` errors in the call for the Python script, simply install the package Python needs using `pip install <package_name>`.
+The package imports are listed at the beginning of the `ros_stream.py` file.

 We now know that the RealSense camera is detected, working properly, and can be interfaced with via Python.
 Our next step is to publish the RealSense data stream to Ros2 so that subscriber nodes can use the data from the RealSense camera.
 ### Install Ros2 RealSense dependencies